 - Tableau provides a straightforward process for dashboard creation.
 Simply, drag-n-drop the variable columns and convert them into interactive visuals within seconds.
 Also, you can have endless variations in the visualizations through calculated fields and measures.

-- Last but not least is the huge community that tableau has.
-There are millions of users and data scientists from all over the world that continuously work on projects, add resources, and share the solutions for the problems a newbie might face.
+- Last but not least Tableau has a huge community.
+There are millions of users and Data Scientists from all over the world who continuously work on projects, add resources, and share the solutions for the problems a newbie might face.